box/developer.box.com/guides/applications/custom-apps/index.md

 <CTA to='g://authentication/select'>

-Learn more about the different types of authentication
+Learn more about authentication methods

 </CTA>